Vishal7017/DisasterResponsePipeline/README.md

 ![Screenshot 4](https://github.com/Vishal7017/DisasterResponsePipeline/blob/main/Chart2.png)

 ### Licensing, Authors, and Acknowledgements <a name ='licensing'></a>
 Thanks for Udacity for this fun porject for building a Data Pipeline.
 The data is from Figure Eight and used with Udacity Nanodegree Program.
+It is very good to learn something and implement it on a project.
+I found myself going though lots of problems and finding thier solution and now I know where to look for accurate steps towards a resolve.